TOD-theses/paper-T-RACE/main.typ

 The results we obtain in the normal scenario can be directly evaluated with data from the blockchain, as the executions in the normal scenario should equal to the executions that happened on the blockchain.
 For this comparison with blockchain data, such as Ether and token transfers, we use Etherscan#todo[Reference].

 Contrary, for the reverse scenario, we simulate a transaction order that did not occur on the blockchain.
 We can verify that our normal and reverse scenarios are suitable to detect TOD attacks by comparing our results to the ground truth dataset.
 However, when the results differ we cannot directly compare our simulation of the reverse order with the executions used to obtain the ground truth, as we do not have the requirements to rerun the analysis of the ground truth.
 Therefore, we cannot make a fine-grained analysis to understand where our executions differ.
 For the cases where our results differ from the ground truth, we provide traces that contain each execution step.
-This allows future studies to compare their executions of the reverse order to our reverse scenario.
+This allows future studies to compare their executions of the reverse order to our reverse scenario.#todo[Add traces to the github repository]

 We can also compare our normal scenario with the reverse scenario and evaluate where they differ.
 We do so in #todo[sec x], where we verify that the first (non-gas) difference between the normal and reverse scenario is related to a state change of one of the transactions.